High-performance, top-level verification for reliable mixed-signal designs

-Cadence provides a metric-driven mixed-signal verification (MSV) flow for customers who employ digital-centric use models for high-performance mixed-signal verification to enable full-chip verification.
-The flow enables mixed-signal verification very close to digital speeds, and it can be used for high-volume, digital-centric nightly regressions runs.
+Cadence provides a metric-driven mixed-signal verification (MSV) flow for customers who employ digital-centric use models for high-performance MSV to enable full-chip verification.
+The flow enables MSV very close to digital speeds, and can be used for high-volume, digital-centric nightly regression runs.

 Mixed-signal design and verification environments are not an entirely new ballgame.
 In the broader context, from an analog perspective, engineers have been doing mixed-signal design for years; however, it seems today that neither analog nor digital engineers are completely prepared to enter each others' areas of expertise.
 Analog engineers may shy from the complexity of SoC verification, and digital engineers may find the fuzziness of analog design disconcerting in the context of applications that must run on the chip.
 However, there’s simply no way to avoid this interaction.
 Functional integration is the key problem.

-The Cadence® MSV flow leverages real number-modeling (RNM) so that users can perform top-level verification of their analog or mixed-signal designs using discretely simulated real number models.
-Because these Real/Wreal models are the digital equivalent model of an analog block, engineers can verify a full-chip SoC using only a digital simulator.
+The Cadence® MSV flow leverages real-number modeling (RNM) so that users can perform top-level verification of their analog or mixed-signal designs using discretely simulated real number models.
+First introduced by Cadence as Wreal models, RNM provides the digital equivalent model of an analog block, enabling engineers to verify a full-chip SoC using only a digital simulator.
 This eliminates relatively slow analog simulation and convergence issues, allowing for nightly regression runs of the mixed-signal SoC.
+RNM has recently gained increased popularity through support for SystemVerilog IEEE 1800-2009, and SystemVerilog Discrete Real Modeling Committee (SV-DC) IEEE 1800-2012 capabilities.
+These new capabilities are driving rapid adoption of chip-level MSV.
 RNM can also integrate with other advanced verification technologies, such as assertion-based verification and metric-driven verification without having to interface with the analog engine or defining new semantics to deal with analog values.
 Using the Cadence MSV flow, engineers can greatly enhance the top-level verification performance of the overall verification process.

-- Overnight mixed-signal regression runs ensure the SoC meets the spec
+- Overnight mixed-signal regression runs ensure the chip meets the specification

 - Ensures product quality

-- Finds and helps fix errors much earlier in the design cycle by performing full-chip functional verification
+- Finds and fixes errors much earlier in the design cycle by performing full-chip functional verification

 - Eliminates convergence issues with digital-speed performance